corndeladmin/tech-docs/src/js/lists-of-objects.md

 This function should take two arguments and return a number.

+The number returned by the function determines the order of the two arguments.

 | return value | sort order |
 | - | - |
 | > 0 | sort a after b |
 | < 0 | sort a before b |
 | === 0 | keep original order |

+Here is how we might sort the books by year, from oldest to newest.

 ```js
 const books = [